mcore1976/sim808gpstracker/README.md

 "main3.c" (+ compilation script "compileatmega") - EXPERIMENTAL VERSION - source file for SIM808 boards WITH DTR/SLEEP PIN exposed as BK-808 board.
 To use this file you will have to attach ATMEGA PC5 PIN #28 to SIM808 board DTR/SLEEP pin.
 This version (v3) provides SMS control :

+Command "ACTIVATE" stores the phone number of sender as allowed to MT call the device and get the current GPS/GSM position.
+Other calls will be ignored (security feature)

-Command "TRACK"  gives CONTINOUS MODE of positioning and sends 5 times GPS location in 4-5 minutes interval.
+Command "MULTI"  gives CONTINOUS MODE of positioning and sends 5 times GPS location in 4-5 minutes interval.
 Simply send a text message TRACK to your simcard in GPS tracker to receive five GPS positions in 20 minutes sequence.

 Command "SINGLE"  gives single GPS/GSM  positioning response.
 Simply send a text message SINGLE to your simcard in GPS tracker to receive single/current GPS position.
 Command are responded with "COMMAND ACCEPTED" or "WRONG COMMAND" confirmations...